top of page

 “Last night.”

-“Then he’s got a couple more days.
+“Then he’s got a couple more days before his spirit is eternally departed.
 Come.
 The Assembly is only a few hours’ walk from here.
 After they’ve heard you, I will show you back to the forest’s edge, and you can bury him out there.”

-The reeve whistled shrilly, and a large hawk floated silently out of the surrounding darkness into the flickering torchlight and landed on Moffe’s left shoulder.
+“You don’t have much choice.”
+The warden whistled shrilly, and a large hawk floated silently out of the surrounding darkness into the flickering torchlight and landed on Moffe’s left shoulder.
 Moments later, nearly a dozen well-armed men and women, most of them Vashanti and all dressed in browns and greens, emerged from their places of hiding to surround their leader.

 Cora sighed in rote acceptance.
 She was too tired to argue and too wrung out to care.

-Cora and Kiyla were shown a sparsely furnished hut in a birch tree, but straw beds covered with furs were clean and comfortable, and Cora fell quickly into a dreamless sleep.
+Cora and Kiyla were shown a sparsely furnished hut, but straw beds covered with furs were clean and comfortable, and Cora fell quickly into a dreamless sleep.

 Darkness still prevailed over the Cerion, and a light but steady rain pattered the hut when Moffe woke Cora from a deep sleep.
 “It’s time to go.”
 He stepped into the rain, leaving her rubbing her eyes.

-She yawned and stretched, then sat up and shivered.
+She yawned and stretched.
 It seemed no time had passed at all.
 The air was noticeably colder; winter was making an early push this year, and the leading winds had reached the southern forests.
 Wrapping her blanket around her, she woke Kiyla, and the two trudged outside into the chilly rain.

 “Join us,” Moffe said, indicating empty spaces on the floor.